hashicorp/design-system/website/docs/components/side-nav/partials/code/component-api.md

     The value of the aria-label.
 If no text value is defined an error will be thrown.
   </C.Property>
   <C.Property @name="color" @type="string">
-    Used to specify an optional custom color provided as a [color token](/foundations/colors).
+    Used to specify an optional custom color provided as any valid CSS color.
+For more details on acceptable values, see the [FlightIcon color argument](/icons/usage-guidelines?tab=code#fill).
 If unspecified, it will use the SideNav’s default white text color.
   </C.Property>
   <C.Property @name="href">
     URL parameter that’s passed down to the `<a>` element.